BradM92/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS was created by dfacebook to standardize and streamline Webdevelopment.
+By utilizing REACT JSX we are able to rapidly deploy web solutions with reuseable and scaleable code.

 1. Describe component state.
+component state is before and after interacting with an aPI. after an api call the component changes the state to the data fetched

 1. Describe props.
+props are promises made on variables to pass to other parts of our application with the expected result of the data being complete and not corrupted.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+1. What are side effects, and how do you sync effects in a React component to changes of certain state or props? side effects are interactions with the aPI and we use useEffect to puull / connect to the api THEn we use .then to send the call bak to our states.